Abdalaa564/Abdalaa564/README.md

 - 📚 Strong in OOP, Design Patterns, and Database Design
 - 🚀 Experience in Full Stack Development (Frontend + Backend + Database)
 - 🌍 Love sharing knowledge and contributing to open-source projects
+- 🧠 Advocate for Clean Code, SOLID, and best practices.
 ---

 ## 🧰 Tech Toolbox